-• Students in classes prior to the Class of 2012 who have not passed Part I APMLE Exam by the end of their third year
+- Students who have not passed Part I APMLE Exam by the end of their third year

 These students will be required to attend and complete, at their own expense, a NYCPM board review program.
 An effort will be made to arrange students' schedules to avoid any conflicts with third year learning activities and examinations.
-Students are reminded that any hours lost due to reduction of clinical rotation load must be completed in accordance with prevailing policy.

-• Students in classes prior to the Class of 2012 who have not passed Part I APMLE Exam by the beginning of their fourth year
+Students are reminded that any hours lost due to reduction of clinical rotation load must be completed in accordance with prevailing policy. - Students who have not passed Part I APMLE Exam by the beginning of their fourth year